Transcenduality/primordis/README.md

 # What's New?

-With v1.2.2, the particle count has been slightly reduced to 24,000 to address performance issues.
+With v1.2.3, the default parameters set has been fine tuned via gradient descent.

 # 🧬 Primordis